bugzilla/bugzilla/docs/en/rst/installing/moving.rst

 1. Shut down your Bugzilla by loading the front page, going to :guilabel:`Administration` | :guilabel:`Parameters` | :guilabel:`General`
-   and putting some text into the :guilabel:`shutdownhtml` parameter.
+   and putting some text into the :param:`shutdownhtml` parameter.

 2. Make a backup of the bugs database.
 For a typical Bugzilla setup using MySQL, such a command might look like this: